ehabkost/habkost.net/habkost-net/_posts/2016-11-28-introduction-qemu-apis.markdown

 >  - Support for single-inheritance of types
 >  - Multiple inheritance of stateless interfaces

-In addition to the above, QOM has a property system. qdev's property system is built on top of QOM's property system.
+QOM also has a property system for introspection and object/device configuration. qdev's property system is built on top of QOM's property system.

+Some QOM types and their properties are meant to be used internally only (e.g. some devices that are not pluggable and only created by machine code; accelerator types).
+Some devices are meant to be directly created and manipulated by the user (e.g. pluggable devices that can be created using `-device` and `device_add`)

 See also:
 * KVM Forum 2014 talk by Paolo Bonzini: _"QOM exegesis and apocalypse"_ ([slides](http://www.linux-kvm.org/images/9/90/Kvmforum14-qom.pdf), [video](https://youtu.be/fnLJn7PKhyo)).